slavic454/mortgage-calculator/README.md

-I will copy paste here cloud front link :) Deployment is broken soon I will fix it :)
+I will copy paste here cloud front link :) Deployment is broken, I will fix it soon :)

 The project is developed in React with Redux